microse-rpc/microse-py/README.md

 async def connect():
     client = await app.connect("ws://localhost:4000")

+    # Once registered, all functions of the service module will be remotized.
     await client.register(app.services.User)

     # Accessing the instance in local style but actually calling remote.